 These gluten free savoury muffins are moist, light, fluffy and tasty!
-Full of vegetables and nutritious ingredients, these savoury muffins make a healthy snack, grab and go breakfast or a tasty addition to the lunchbox.
+Full of vegetables and nutritious ingredients, these paleo savoury muffins make a healthy snack, grab and go breakfast or a tasty addition to the lunchbox.

 I have always been a bit of savoury muffin fan….I definitely prefer savoury goodies rather than sweet….I find them more satisfying.
 Not that I don’t enjoy sweet things… oh I do….but when snacking and looking for something satisfying I always opt for savoury.